Social engineering: make humans the strongest link

 Mystery visit

-Can malicious people visit your organization and exploit physical and digital vulnerabilities?
-Test it with a mystery guest visit.
+Can malicious actors unobtrusively visit your organization and take advantage of physical and digital vulnerabilities?

 Smishing